 Want bad results?
 The potential side effects of Botox become more likely when alcohol is consumed post-treatment, which can cause a poor treatment outcome.
 While the results of a bad Botox treatment can be reversed as it wears off, who wants to be stuck with an asymmetrical face, a botched Botox lip flip, or a droopy eyebrow or eyelid for months?

 Want to be dehydrated?
 Alcohol dehydrates you.
-Normally, this isn’t a problem but it is an issue when your facial muscles are busy absorbing the Botox protein.
+Usually, this isn’t a problem, but it is an issue when your facial muscles are busy absorbing the Botox protein.

 Do you have a tendency to bruise easily?
-If you’re prone to bruising easily, then avoiding alcohol will ensure that whatever bruising you do experience is kept to an absolute minimum.
-People that have a tendency to bruise easily and drink before Botox are just asking for a bruised, swollen face with poor treatment results.
+If you’re prone to bruising easily, avoiding alcohol will ensure that whatever bruising you experience is kept to an absolute minimum.
+People who tend to bruise easily and drink before Botox are just asking for a bruised, swollen face with poor treatment results.

 What does alcohol do after Botox?

-After you’ve had your injection, the Botox protein has to be taken up by the desired nerves in order to achieve the intended results.
+After your injection, the Botox protein has to be taken up by the desired nerves to achieve the intended results.
 You’re paying for wrinkle reduction, after all.
-Anything that keeps that protein from being absorbed will lead to poor results.
+Anything that keeps that protein from being absorbed will lead to poor outcomes.
 So what will keep it from being absorbed?

 While Botox is very safe, there is the possibility of side effects, most of which are avoidable.
 Botox injections can cause hematomas, which is a fancy word for bruises, in your facial muscles.
 Bruises, and the swelling that comes with them, keep the Botox protein from being absorbed effectively.